bellaz89/VPIInteropREPL/README.md

-# GHDL interop test REPL
+# VPI interop test REPL

 This is a test project to make a REPL using VPI interface.